Seat Belts & Child Booster Seats

 - If you are a licensed taxi driver, and your vehicle is either carrying passengers or is available for hire at that moment.

-- You are collecting or making deliveries in a goods vehicle.
+- If you are collecting or making deliveries in a goods vehicle.
 This only applies if the distance between each stop is 50m or less (for example, a dustcart).

-- You are riding in a vehicle as part of a procession organised by or on behalf of the crown.
+- If you are riding in a vehicle as part of a procession organised by or on behalf of the crown.

-- You are riding in a trade vehicle to identify or fix a mechanical fault.
+- If you are riding in a trade vehicle to identify or fix a mechanical fault.

 Get protection for your licence

 Licence Assist from DAS offers a number of benefits to make sure you are protected if you are facing having your licence taken away.
 This service gives you legal advice on any motoring matter, as well as cover for legal defence costs and a fixed monthly benefit if you lose your licence.